macemoth/airqueue-streams/README.md

 - A Web UI showing the results of the *AirportsSentiment* application is available at [localhost:7001/moodList](http://localhost:7001/moodList), which displays the mood of each airport.

 -  To further inspect the above sentiment results, _the mood-o-meter_ for a specific airport can be called at [localhost:7001/airport/:airport](http://localhost:7001/airport/:airport) by specifiying the _:airport_.

+## Troubleshooting

+Frequently observed errors:

+- `Exception in thread "main" java.lang.NoClassDefFoundError: org/eclipse/jetty/security/SecurityHandler` when starting any application using Jetty.
+We solved this problem by regenerating maven sources and reloading the Maven project.

+- When using a Mac with ARM architecture, the containers sometimes needed restarts and we experienced best performance when using the x64 OpenJDK JVM (not ARM).

+- When using Windows without WSL, you may need to execute `create-topics.sh` manually on the container running Kafka.
+Furthermore, use the test scripts that have the `-win` postfix.